nielsenjared/ReactVR-Blender/README.md

 ## Hacking ReactVR

-On line 14 of index.vr.js, replace chess-world.jpg with your newly created image.
+On line 14 of index.vr.js, replace `chess-world.jpg` with your newly created image.

-Next delete the <Text> component and its contained styles.
 Save and refresh your app.

 ## Importing Models